ATLTVHEAD/Atltvhead-Gesture-Recognition-Bracer/README.md

-# Model Building
+# Model Building:
 As said in the TLDR, the ModelPipeline.py script, found in the Python_Scripts folder, will import all finalized data from the finalized CSVs, create 2 different models an LSTM and CNN, compare the models' performances, and save all models.
 Note the LSTM will not have a size optimized tflite model.

-# Raspberry Pi Deployment
+# Raspberry Pi Deployment:
 I used a raspberry pi 4 for my deployment.
 It was already in a previous tvhead build, has the compute power for model inference, and can be powered by a battery.
 I'll eventually phase it out for the ESP32 and TinyML once that model is solid.

-# Conclusions
+# Conclusions:

-# Future Work
+# Future Work:
     -shrink data capture window from 3secs to 1.5 ~ 2secs
     -Test if gyro data improves continuous snapshot mode -Deploy on ESP32 with TinyML/TensorflowLite